allisonmcw/CSE201_Group-8/Start Instructions/Documentation_with_Instructions.md

 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
 Approve/Deny apps by clicking the Pending Request button.
 	<br>d.
 Functions like comment: click all app requests to see and choose a number to delete/approve.
 	<br>e.
 If an app is approved, it will show onto the GUI without a designated icon.
+Remember to also delete that request.
 11. After loggin in as a moderator:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>